exercism/problem-specifications/exercises/affine-cipher/description.md

   `E(x) = (ai + b) mod m`
   -  where `i` is the letter's index from `0` to the length of the alphabet - 1
   -  `m` is the length of the alphabet.
-For the roman alphabet `m` is `26`.
+For the Roman alphabet `m` is `26`.
   -  `a` and `b` are integers which make the encryption key

-Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed, ie. they have number `1` as their only common factor (more information about coprime numbers can be found [here](https://en.wikipedia.org/wiki/Coprime_integers)).
-In case `a` is not coprime to `m` your program should return status `1` and `"Error: a and m must be coprime."`.
+Values `a` and `m` must be *coprime* (or, *relatively prime*) for automatic decryption to succeed, ie. they have number `1` as their only common factor (more information can be found [Wikipedia article about coprime integers](https://en.wikipedia.org/wiki/Coprime_integers)).
+In case `a` is not coprime to `m` your program should return `"Error: a and m must be coprime."`.
 Otherwise it should encrypt or decrypt with the provided key.

 For the purpose of this exercise, digits are valid input but they are not encrypted.
 Spaces and punctuation characters are excluded.
 Ciphertext is written out in groups of fixed length separated by space,